 Upcoming episodes (2 new and 2 repeats)

 Read along with us - a list of books discussed in each programme

-Alex Clark talks to Richard Powers about his new novel, The Overstory.
+Alex Clark talks to Richard Powers about his Pulitzer Prize winning novel, The Overstory.

 Get closer to books with in-depth articles, quizzes and our picks from radio & TV.

 A collection of insights into what make great texts work